 Doctor Richard Gray leaned back in his chair as he studied the computer screen before him.
-The chip's architecture had to be perfect; this would be the most complex neural network ever built.
-The resident memory in the CPU alone would be just over 400 terabytes.
-While no A.I. chip needed more than a couple of gigabytes of memory this chip would come with an extra 500,000 terabytes of neural network memory with added hard drives for long-
+The chip's architecture had to be perfect; this would be the most complex A. I. chip ever built.
+The resident memory in the CPU alone would be just over 40 terabytes.
+While no A.I. chip needed more than a couple of gigabytes of memory this chip would come with 50,000 terabytes of neural network memory with added hard drives for long-

 Richard stroked his beard with satisfaction; two years of work were about to pay off.
 The hardest part was still ahead.
 Programming an A.I. chip was delicate work; it was like teaching a child, only this child would be in control of some of the most sophisticated weapons on the planet.

 The project was called Pandora, the paranoid offspring of the American military complex.
-With the giant leap into artificial intelligence brought on by the A. I. chip and advancements in neural network memory chip the military wanted a system that could take over in the event human operators were incapacitated.
+With the giant leap into artificial intelligence brought on by the A. I. chip and advancements in neural network memory, the military wanted a system that could take over in the event human operators were incapacitated.

-“Yes, I know, but you have to admit that even with the programming as it is now Pandora could almost be operational as it is,” the General said.
+“Yes, I know, but you have to admit that even with the programming as it is now Pandora could almost be operational as is,” the general said.